Advertisement

 Try to avoid harmful germs

-No one wants to get sick, especially if you already have a disease that compromises your lung function.
+No one wants to get sick, especially if you already have a condition that compromises your lung function.

 • Get a flu shot.
 “Flu shots are a must,” Parada says.
 Early- to mid-fall is the time to get your flu shot.

 • Get the pneumonia vaccinations.
-Adults with COPD between the ages of 19 and 64 should receive a PPSV23 vaccination, which targets the 23 most common strains of pneumonia.
-When they turn 65, they should be vaccinated with Prevnar 13.
-At least year after that—and at least five years after your first PPSV23 shot—you should receive another dose of PPSV23.
+Adults with COPD between the ages of 19 and 64 should receive a vaccination.
+When they turn 65, they should be vaccinated up to two more times, depending on their individual health situation.

 • Don’t touch your eyes or nose.
 “It seems so simple, but it’s such a difficult habit to break,” Parada says.
 "If something is bothering your eyes or nose, the first thing you do is bring your hands to your face.
 It doesn’t matter how many times you wash your hands.
 You bring viruses into your mucus membranes via your hands.”
-Use the back of your hands to alleviate an itch or over-secretion (such as a runny nose) and only use tissues once, Parada advises.
-And, yes, wash your hands well and often!
+Use the back of your hands to alleviate an itch or over-secretion (such as a runny nose) and don’t reuse tissues, Parada advises.
+And, yes, wash your hands well and often.

-• Limit contact with others who are—or who may be—sick.
-If you’re traveling during flu season, consider wearing a protective mask, or change seats on the plane if you’re near someone who appears to be ill.
-Ask people around you to cover their cough.
+• Limit contact with others who are or may be sick.
+If you’re traveling or will be in close contact with a large group in a poorly ventilated area, consider wearing a protective mask, or change seats on the plane if you’re near someone who appears to be ill.
+Ask your family and friends to wear a mask and/or take a COVID-19 test before spending time in close proximity with you.
 Avoid visiting with grandchildren or others who may be sick.

-Call your doctor immediately if you’re concerned you were exposed to a bug, Parada says.
-Sometimes you can take preventive anti-viral
+Call your HCP immediately if you’re concerned you were exposed to a bug, Parada says.
+You may be able to take preventive antiviral treatments that may make your symptoms less severe or help you recover more quickly.

 View of smog covering Los Angeles city skyline.